nicollaslopes/cybersec-notes/web_fundamentals/api.md

-# API (Application Programming Interface)
+# API

-An API basically serves data/information to a client, interacting with some application.
+An API (**Application Programming Interface**) basically serves data/information to a client, interacting with some application.

 ### Types of API: